open-edge-insights/eii-tools/DiscoverHistory/README.md

 You can get history metadata and images from the InfluxDB and ImageStore containers using the DiscoverHistory tool.

+>**Note:** In this document, you will find labels of 'Edge Insights for Industrial (EII)' for filenames, paths, code snippets, and so on.
+Consider the references of EII as Open Edge Insights (OEI).
+This is due to the product name change of EII as OEI.

 ## Build and run the DiscoverHistory tool

 This section provides information for building and running DiscoverHistory tool in various modes such as the PROD mode and the DEV mode.
 To run the DiscoverHistory tool base images should be on the same node.
 Ensure that on the node where the DiscoverHistory tool is running, the `ia_common` and `ia_eiibase` base images are also available.
-For scenario, where EII and DiscoverHistory tool are not running on the same node, then you must build the base images, `ia_common` and `ia_eiibase`.
+For scenario, where OEI and DiscoverHistory tool are not running on the same node, then you must build the base images, `ia_common` and `ia_eiibase`.

 ### Prerequisites